animatlabs/animatlabs.github.io/_drafts/2026-12-14-minimal-apis-deep-dive.md

 - Large APIs with dozens of endpoints (the class structure helps organization)
 - Teams already comfortable with the MVC pattern
 - Complex APIs requiring extensive use of filters and model binding
-- APIs that heavily leverage attribute-based routing and documentation
+- APIs that heavily use attribute-based routing and documentation

 **Minimal APIs excel at:**
 - Microservices with focused, small APIs